Bedouin burglars rape 10-year-old girl in Southern Israeli town

-Nearly two weeks ago, three Bedouin burglars snuck into a house, and while the parents were sleeping in the next room, they entered a ten year old girl's room, and raped her.
+About two weeks ago, a revolting rape occurred in a small town in the south.
+Three Bedouin burglars snuck into a house, and while the parents were sleeping in the next room, they entered a ten year old girl's room, and brutally raped her.

-The Association of Rape Crisis Centers in Israel (ARCCI) saw a 95% increase in reporting activity to its national WhatsApp hotline since the beginning of the pandemic in Israel.
-On Saturday, Israel Police arrested suspects Saturday night in the case of a gang rape of a 13-year-old girl.

 On Sunday night, the father was interviewed by N12 about the horrific event.